-Oysters harvested outside of Mississippi waters and transported by water into the state must apply for a permit issued by the Department of Marine Resources and comply with the provisions of the permit.
+Oysters harvested outside of Mississippi waters and transported by vessel into the state, must apply for a permit issued by the MDMR and comply with the provisions of the permit.

 Between May 1 and Sept.
 30, harvest vessels must have an awning or similar covering above shellstock to provide protection from the sun.